 Lieutenant Colonel Patrick Rory Tibbals is Director for Air and Cyber Programs, Mutual Defense Assistance Office, U.S. Embassy, Tokyo, Japan.
 In this role, he directs security assistance programs and advises the Ambassador, U.S. Indo-Pacific Command, and other senior military and government leaders on a $24 billion foreign military sales portfolio and mutual defense issues affecting the U.S.-Japan Security Alliance and U.S. National Security.

-Lieutenant Colonel Tibbals enlisted in the Air Force in 1999 and commissioned in 2004 as a Distinguished Graduate of the Air Force Reserve Officer Training Corps at the University of New Mexico.
-He is a 2013 graduate with honors of the Defense Language Institute Japanese Basic School, and was a Mike Mansfield Fellow in Tokyo, Japan from 2015-2016.
+Lieutenant Colonel Tibbals enlisted in the Air Force in 1999 and was commissioned in 2004 as a Distinguished Graduate of the Air Force Reserve Officer Training Corps at the University of New Mexico.
+He is a 2013 graduate with honors from the Defense Language Institute Japanese Basic School and was a Mike Mansfield Fellow in Tokyo, Japan from 2015-2016.